-In a report examining if the GuideStar Seal of Transparency had an effect on fundraising, organizations with a Seal were shown to be more likely to receive donations than those that had only claimed their profiles and opted to receive contributions through GuideStar.
-And 78 percent of the organizations that received a donation through GuideStar’s website last year were Seal holders.
+In a report examining if the GuideStar Seal of Transparency had an effect on fundraising, organizations with the seal were shown to be more likely to receive donations than those that had only claimed their profiles and opted to receive contributions through GuideStar.
+And 78 percent of the organizations that received a donation through GuideStar’s website last year were seal holders.

 “Having that GuideStar Platinum Seal of Transparency is something each endowment or foundation should strive for.
 Donors are definitely reassured by it,” says Bailey.

-Which Seal an organization earns matters.
-In general, GuideStar reports that profiles with Gold or Platinum Seals receive twice the views of other profiles.
-The average donation for Gold and Platinum Seal holders in 2017 was 11 percent higher than the combined average donation for non-Seal holders and organizations with Bronze or Silver Seals.
-Further, the combined average donation for all Seal holders was 7 percent higher than that for non-Seal holders.
+Which seal an organization earns is incredibly important to potential donors.
+GuideStar reports that, in general, profiles with gold or platinum seaals receive twice the views of other profiles.
+And the average donation for gold and platinum seal holders is roughly 11 percent higher than the combined average donation for non-seal holders or organizations with bronze and silver seals.
+Additionally, the combined average donation for all seal holders was 7 percent higher than that for non-seal holders.